hudua/azure-databricks-postgres/README.md

 # azure-databricks-postgres

-This repo provides instruction on how to connet to Azure DB for PostgreSQL from Azure Databricks using Scala.
+This repo provides instruction on how to connet to Azure DB for PostgreSQL from Azure Databricks using Scala and setting up stream writes using for each batch and checkpoint.

 * Azure DB for PostgreSQL documentation, including quickstart: https://docs.microsoft.com/en-ca/azure/postgresql/